probmods/accounts/README.txt

 	user id and the exercise name (that now exists).

-Reminder: To deploy onto a new system, make sure all the requirements packages are installed correctly (see requirements.txt).
-Especially make sure that 'custom_user' and 'south' are added to the INSTALLED_APPS section of settings.py
+Deployment:

-Probabilistic Model Church Code Accounts
+make sure that 'custom_user' and 'south' are added to the INSTALLED_APPS section of settings.py